Snaacky/thewiki/docs/guides/quality.md

 Also known as: [!badge variant="info" text="BD Remux" margin="0 8 0 0"]
 [!badge variant="info" text="Blu-ray Remux"]

-A losslessly packaged version of the BDMV put into `.mkv` files, this allows for slightly lower sizes (mkv has less overhead than m2ts), much better ease of use, lossless compression of audio, and tracks from other sources.
+A losslessly packaged version of the BDMV put into `.mkv` files, allowing for slightly lower sizes (`.mkv` files have less overhead than `.m2ts`), much better ease of use, lossless compression of audio, and tracks from other sources.

-A Blu-ray Remux is generally the best version to get quality-wise, unless a decent encoder has done a properly filtered release.
+A Blu-ray Remux is generally the best version to get quality-wise, unless a properly filtered release exists.

 +++ BD Encode